Hannalysis/100DaysOfCode/README.md

 Today was an intense one; focusing on debugging exercises in Javascript utilising DevTools for the majority of the day.

 This was actioned via Team Programming, so we all gave our input and took turns driving on the debugging - it was a great experience and gave us all a better insight on how and when to debug, and when to take a step back in situations where we may have over-focused on an area
-to re-evaluate the code and think the lines we may have overlooked originally.
+to re-evaluate the code and think of the lines we may have overlooked originally.

 In short, when in doubt use console.log to track your variables, input arguments, and what is returned from functions.